timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

+## Jun 12, 2023

+**New Feature**
+  * Introducing collaboration in Timeplus: you can invite team members to your Timeplus workspace (during our Public Beta, you may invite unlimited team members).

+**Data Ingestion and Sinks**
+  * You can now ingest data to Timeplus with a third party tool: the Kafka Connect plugin for Timeplus is now published on [Confluent Hub](https://www.confluent.io/hub/timeplus/kafka-timeplus-connector-sink).
+  * We've added Protobuf encoding for Apache Kafka and Redpanda sinks.

+**Other Enhancements**
+  * For streams, you can now set separate retention policies for streaming and historical data.
+  * Please note: REST API v1beta1 is now depreciated, so please use v1beta2.
+Python SDK and Streamlit App are updated.

 ## May 29, 2023

 **Data Ingestion **